 Making the Most of Your Charitable Giving

-We are often asked about optimizing charitable tax deductions, including whether you can take charitable donations without itemizing.
-There are many strategies available to decrease your tax burden through making donations, including some new (temporary) opportunities provided by the CARES Act.
+The holiday season is upon us!
+Around this time of year, we are often asked about optimizing charitable tax deductions, including whether you can take charitable donations without itemizing.
+There are many strategies available to decrease your tax burden through making donations.
+Below we will discussing a few different methods including bunching as well as Donor Advised Funds (DAF).

-When these provisions expire, however, other strategies are available to make the most of your charitable giving.
-For example, while standard deduction amounts for taxable incomes are quite high, you can optimize your deductions by “bunching” them.
+While standard deduction amounts for taxable incomes in 2023 are quite high, you can optimize your deductions by “bunching” them.
 Bunching combines your allowance for two or more years into one allowing for a more substantial charitable contribution.

 If you have had a particularly good year, you might also consider setting up a Donor-Advised Fund (DAF).
 This can accelerate your bunching strategy by maximizing your contributions against a high-earning year.
 These contributions can then be donated at a later date.
 In addition to donating cash to your DAF, you can also contribute stocks or non-publicly traded assets such as private business interests and cryptocurrency.
 You can support most IRS-qualified public charities with grant recommendations from your DAF.
 Even better, the fund can be invested and grow in value, making even more money available for you to support your favorite charitable causes.